AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 per day.

 Amazingly, it is actually possible to build a simple baseline system that satisfies these requirements.
-It won't outperform usecase-specific systems that use expensive models and well-tuned hyperparametes along with substantial in-domain training data, but it will serve as a good baseline for any explorations in text classification, especially for usecases where scalable support for zero-shot classification is an essential requirement.
+It won't outperform usecase-specific systems that use more powerful models and well-tuned hyperparameters along with substantial in-domain training data, but it will serve as a good baseline for any explorations in text classification, especially for usecases where scalable support for zero-shot classification is an essential requirement.
 And we can get it up and running in less than five minutes(!).